evmcnb/quartz/content/Pearls/VTE in Pregnancy.md

 tags: [OBGYN, Haematology]
 title: VTE in Pregnancy
 date: 2023-09-27
-date modified: Wednesday, December 31st 2025, 10:36:46 am
+date modified: Wednesday, January 7th 2026, 8:36:35 am
 aliases: [venous thromboembolism in pregnancy] date created: Monday, December 29th 2025, 2:17:21 pm
 ---

 Common and potentially fatal.
-PE is a significant cause of obstetric deaths
+PE is the most significant cause of obstetric deaths in the UK

+90% of DVTs in pregnancy occur in the left leg, and 70% are above the knee

 **Risk factors**
 - Smoking